bertagrim/index_generator/README.md

 To test this hypothesis (admittedly, to a rather limited extent), I trained a model on a subset of the original set of books, consisting of 10 philosophy books.

-The results were indeed considerably better:
+The results were indeed considerably better on all counts (bear in mind that these are the results without applying SMOTE):

 | Metric| Value|
 | ------------- |:-------------:|